 1. Define your email marketing goals

 Before logging into your email management system, like EmailMarketingFX or Mailchimp, you need to answer some questions.
 While you may not like the delay, these questions will provide you with the answers to creating a successful email marketing campaign.
+These questions include:

 - What do I want this email campaign to accomplish?

 - What is my budget for this email marketing campaign?

 - Who is working on this email campaign with me?

 Once you know what you want to accomplish, like promoting your latest product or keeping your business top-of-mind, you can start building your email marketing campaign — and budgeting your spend to different places, like design, software, and copywriting.